Who are the victims of Oxford High School shooting?

 “We will never forget your kind heart, silly personality, and passion for the game,” the team’s post said.
 “Since 6th grade camp you have stayed dedicated to Oxford Basketball, soaking in the game. … This season we play for you Hana.”

+Managers of a restaurant in nearby Lake Orion, Anita’s Kitchen, said Shilling worked there — one of many employees who attended Oxford High School since they opened.

+“Justin was an exemplary employee, a devoted friend and co-worker, co-captain of his bowling team, and simply a pleasure to be around,” a message on the restaurant’s Facebook page said.
+Another six unidentified students and a teacher were wounded.

-Here are their ages and conditions as of late Tuesday, according to the Oakland County Sheriff’s Department:
+Here are their ages and conditions as of Wednesday afternoon, according to the Oakland County Sheriff’s Department:

 — 47-year-old female teacher, treated and released.